aigoncharov/first-and-only-brain/src/site/notes/AI/Cognitive science/Rules and concepts.md

 - Compilation
 - Chunking

+## Concepts

 **Concept** - abstract representation, equivalent class of perceptions in the world.
 Concepts allow as to index our actions.
+Concepts sometimes could be described by rules.
+"IF x is a course, THEN x has an instructor".
+Concepts can be summarized as a set of slots.
+Concept course = (A kind of: process),(Kinds of courses: lecture course, seminar, etc),(Instructor),(Room).

 **Types of concepts**:
 1. Axiomatic.
 Formal set of conditions.
 Example: triangle.